 Ultimately, what I believe you’re asking for is this:

-Instead of collecting all the information into a single file, like Macrium’s .mrimg file, copy individual files as individual files, and then also include the overhead information as some kind of additional, “special” file that your backup software would be able to recognize and use come restore time.
+You want a program that, instead of collecting all the information into a single file (like a backup program’s image file), copies individual files as individual files and then includes overhead information as some kind of additional “special” file that your backup software could recognize and use during a restoration.

-It’s totally possible, but as I said, I’m just not aware of a backup program that works this way.
-Perhaps someone will mention one in the comments to this article.
+It’s possible, but I’m not aware of a backup program that works this way.

-In either scenario, it’s the same data, stored differently.
-If a file is corrupted, it’s corrupted, regardless of whether it’s inside a larger image file, or directly accessible on its own.
+Either scenario deals with the same data stored differently.
+If a file is corrupted, it’s corrupted, regardless of whether it’s inside a larger image file or directly accessible on its own.

 What I think you really want

-If there were one thing I would change, it would be this: I would have Macrium – or any image backup program, for that matter – be significantly more resilient to image file corruption.
-I would have it try harder.
-I would have it offer to perform a “best effort” restore in the face of detected corruption, rather than just throwing up its digital hands and giving up.
+If there were one thing I would change, it would be this: I would have them be significantly more resilient to image file corruption.
+They’re good, don’t get me wrong, but I would have them try even harder when something is determined to be in error.
+I would have them offer a “best effort” restoration in the face of detected corruption rather than just throwing up their digital hands and giving up.

-In both cases, your un-corrupted files are accessible, and in either case, it could be impossible to do a complete restore.
+In both cases, your un-corrupted files are accessible; in either case, it could be impossible to do a complete restore.

 Individual file backups are a convenience

-In short, when your backups are accessible in their original form, retrieving them is simple: you locate the backup of the file you want, and copy it back.
+I do agree that individual file-based backups are useful.
+When your backups are accessible in their original form, retrieving them is simple: you locate the backup of the file you want and copy it back.

-No need to fire up a backup program to retrieve a file, or even look to see what files are included in the backup; just navigate with Windows Explorer and copy like you would any other file.
+There’s no need to fire up a backup program to retrieve a file or even look to see what’s in the backup; just navigate with Windows File Explorer and copy the file like you would any other.

-But it can be useful… which is why I do both – sort of.
+It can be useful.
+And it’s why I do both — sort of.

 • Monthly full-image backups (using Macrium Reflect, or similar)

-• Near real-time individual file backups using an online service like Dropbox, OneDrive, or others
+• Near real-time individual file backups using a syncing online service like Dropbox, OneDrive, or others

-And while I don’t do it personally, there’s a very strong argument to be made that if your backup program has the ability to verify a backup after making it, that might be a good option to turn on, particularly in situations such as yours.
-(I don’t do it simply because I have so many backups, including backups of backups, that the additional time it takes just isn’t warranted.)
+And while I don’t do it personally, there’s a very strong argument to be made that if your backup program can verify a backup after making it, that might be a good option to turn on, especially if you’re particularly concerned about corruption.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.